treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 Some folks try to form a mental model that avoids this distinction between variables and objects.
 I call this less accurate mental model the **as-if mental model**.
-It goes something like this:

-> When an object changes it's "as if" each variable that points to it changed.
+It goes something like this: <q>When an object changes it's "as if" each variable that points to it changed.</q>

 I said **this mental model isn't accurrate**.
 But what's the problem with it?